testingisdocumenting/znai/td-documentation-cli/documentation/layout/attention-signs.md

 # Note

-    Note: it is very important to not overuse signs.
-Make sure each of those signs count.
+    Note: It is very important to not overuse signs.
+Make sure each sign counts.

-Note: it is very important to not overuse signs.
-Make sure each of those signs count.
+Note: It is very important to not overuse signs.
+Make sure each sign counts.

 # Warning

-    Warning: bring attention to a common mistake or an often missed configuration step using warning sign.
+    Warning: Bring attention to a common mistake or an often missed configuration step using a warning sign.
 Do not use too many warning signs.

-Warning: bring attention to a common mistake or an often missed configuration step using warning sign.
+Warning: Bring attention to a common mistake or an often missed configuration step using a warning sign.
 Do not use too many warning signs.

 # Avoid